Skip to Content

 Oshawa Fire Services and the Office of the Fire Marshal want to ensure that all students are fire safe.
 Students are encouraged to consider the following when choosing and settling a living space.

-The City of Oshawa passed By-law 120-2005 Schedule "K" to ensure rental accommodations around Durham College or Ontario Tech University are appropriately licensed.
-The licence displayed at the front entrance of the residence will identify proof of by-law compliance.
+The City by-law 122-2024 ensures rental accommodations around Durham College or Ontario Tech University are appropriately licensed and displayed at the front entrance of the residence as proof of by-law compliance.

 Ask the following questions: